cfillion/reapack/README.md

 ### Linux

-1. Install gcc-multilib, tup, ruby and php
+1. Install gcc-multilib, tup, Ruby and PHP
-2. Install boost, curl and sqlite3 development files (32-bit and 64-bit versions depending on your vendor)
+2. Install Boost, curl and SQLite3 development files (32-bit and 64-bit versions depending on your vendor)
 3. Build using `rake`
 4. Copy or link `x64/bin/reaper_reapack64.so` or `x86/bin/reaper_reapack32.so`